 Some Astonishing Facts About Rugby

 - Rugby was first invented in the year 1823 in Rugby School when W.W.
 Ellis accidently caught the ball in his hand and carried on running with it in an ongoing football game.
+A fundamental rule in rugby is that the player carrying the ball must touch the ground on or over the goal line to score a “try.”

 - Even though nowadays, the rugby balls are oval shaped but decades back they were plum shaped as they were made out of the bladder of pigs which gave the balls their distinct shape.